tgnemecek/core-website/src/collections/pages/leading.md

   title: CORE Leading
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
-  text: "Our business experts can PARTNER with you to navigate leadership
+  text: "You do not have to face all your leadership challenges alone.
+Our
-    challenges with the teams and organizations you manage.
-We will stand with you to initiate difficult but necessary changes and help you remain agile during implementation so you achieve the best possible results for everyone involved.
+    business experts can PARTNER with you to initiate difficult but necessary changes and ensure you achieve the best possible results for everyone involved.
 TRY OUR FREE SAMPLES: instructional videos, Leader Compass report, and an individualized report of your greatest leadership strength and liability.
 FOR MORE INFORMATION, contact us via the message link below--OR